 5. Spend time at the Happiest Place on Earth

 The center of Irvine is just 15 miles south of the Disneyland Resort, meaning an entire day's worth of fun with Mickey and his friends is just a quick jaunt up Interstate 5.
-2012 has been a banner year for the Disney California Adventure which just completed a billion dollar renovation.
-The biggest highlights of this transformation are Cars Land, a 12-acre land based on Pixar's Cars movie franchise, and Buena Vista Street which is themed to look the 1920's version of Los Angeles that Walt Disney encountered when he first came to California.
-The original Disney theme park, Disneyland, has plenty to offer guests as well including a newly revamped Matterhorn and the new version of Star Tours which features 54 different 3D adventures.
+Disney California Adventure completed a billion dollar renovation and one one of the biggest highlights of this transformation is Cars Land- a 12-acre land based on Pixar's Cars movie franchise.
+Disneyland is currently in the midst of their largest expansion to date which will feature a Star Wars-themed land.
+It is scheduled to open in 2019.

 Sharlene Earnshaw is the Editor in Chief of Trekaroo, a website dedicated to travel with kids.